EnzoSeason/study-notes/algo-data-structure/hash-table.md

 Instead of insert the value directly in the table, we put the **linked list** in it.
 We call it, **bucket** or **slot**.

 A hash value maps a bucket.
 If we meet collision, we simply **add a new node** in the bucket.

+To sum up:

+- Avantage:

+  - It's easy to insert / delete data.
+  - It inscreases the capacity automatically.

+- Disavantage:

+  - It cost the extra space to stock the pointers.

+  - It isn't as fast as *open addressing* to find an item.

+If the **data size is big**, we choose chaining.

+## Linked Hash Map

+It's a common data structure in Java.
+It can:

+1. find an item by `key` using **hash table**
+2. insert / delete an item using **linked list**
+3. If the max capacity is reached, the least recently used (LRU) item is removed.

+As we can see, all the operation is `O(1)`.
+It's very efficient.

+To understand Linked Hash Map, we can see it on 2 axes.

+- axe x: a **hash table**.
+The value of it is an **one-way linked list**.
+This linked list is created for dealing with the collision (chaining).

+- axe y: a **two-way linked list** to stock the key and the value.